uptonking/note4yaoo/wiki/wiki-auth-open-source-code.md

 - A short, permissive software license.
   - Basically, you can do whatever you want as long as you include the original copyright.
-  - This license is functionally identical to the MIT/Expat and the Simplified BSD licenses, discarding some language that was made unnecessary by the Berne convention.
+  - This license is functionally **identical to** MIT/Expat and the Simplified BSD licenses, discarding some language that was made unnecessary by the Berne convention.
 - must include copyright/license

 - The ISC license is functionally equivalent to the BSD 2-Clause and MIT licenses, removing some language that is no longer necessary.